Ryszard Riedel

 Silesian vocalist, along with an occasional collaborator Czesław Niemen.
 Riedel's legacy is remembered by an annual festival, bearing his name, held in his home town of Chorzów, which was moved from Tychy in 2009.
-He has become one of the most powerful vocalist of Polish music just after Czesław Niemen.
+He has become one of the most powerful vocalists of Polish music, similar to Czesław Niemen.

 Biography

 Ryszard Henryk Riedel was born on 7 September 1956 in Chorzów.
 He was the second child of Krystyna and Jan Riedel—his sister Małgorzata is one year older.

 He finished his education after the 7th grade of primary school.
 He was a self-taught vocalist and he had never attended a singing course.
 His wide musical influences included bands like Free (Paul Rodgers was Riedel's favourite vocalist), and later, Bad Company, Cream, The Allman Brothers Band, and The Doors.
 At the beginning of his career he was asked to join Kombi, but he turned down the offer.
 In December 1973, at the age of 17, he joined Dżem.
-During the band's initial years he was instrumental in keeping it together.
+During the band's initial years he was instrumental in keeping the band together.
 His lyrics contained many autobiographical pieces, because he used his life as the inspiration for many, if not all, of his songs.

-Throughout his career he collaborated with many Polish artists: Rysiek Skibiński, Leszek Winder, Józef Skrzek, and bands Nocna Zmiana Bluesa, to name a few.
+Throughout his career he collaborated with many Polish artists such as Rysiek Skibiński, Leszek Winder, and Józef Skrzek, and the band Nocna Zmiana Bluesa, to name a few.